 Whether it is a commercial parking lot or your own driveway, winter can bring some usual challenges pertaining to the maintenance and upkeep of your driveway.
-While shovelling the snow away, keeping the driveway clear and spreading sand on the driveway in case of ice formation are some basic tips, preparing a driveway for approaching winters is much more than that.
+While shoveling the snow away, keeping the driveway clear and spreading sand on the driveway in case of ice formation are some basic tips, preparing a driveway for approaching winters is much more than that.
 If you are a homeowner or a commercial space owner, here are our top five tips to make sure that your concrete pavement is ready for the winter.

 Clean it up

-Now that the fall has passed, your pavement may be full of colourful foliage of leaves and twigs.
+Now that the fall has passed, your pavement may be full of colorful foliage of leaves and twigs.
 The first step would be to use a blower or sweeper and get rid of any debris, leaves, gravel, plant residue, etc. This step is essential to prevent damage to the asphalt as cars grinding on the debris can result in further damage to the concrete pavement.
-As your driveway becomes cleaner, it is easier to spot problems with its construction earlier and to take preventive measures to stop long term problems and save expensive repairs.
+As your driveway becomes cleaner, it is easier to spot problems with its construction earlier and to take preventive measures to stop long-term problems and save expensive repairs.